 Figure 10 shows the level of concentration of persons with a Census-defined disability by Census tract in Placerville.
 The tracts that contain Placerville show concentrations in a range from ten to 19 percent of the population.
 These are higher concentrations than typically found in the suburban areas closer to the urban core.
 Regionally, the concentrations of persons with a disability ranges from less than 10 percent to greater than 20 percent (see Figure 11).
 As with many other demographic variables showing areas by level of need, there tend to be low concentrations of disabled persons in suburban areas, with higher concentrations found in the older core cities.
 Rural areas, such as those around Placerville, show considerable variation in the percentage of persons with disabilities.

-separately and are not mutually exclusive, as an individual may report more than one disability.
+10 The Census Bureau provides the following definitions for these disability types.
+These disabilities are counted separately and are not mutually exclusive, as an individual may report more than one disability.